-Level II courses are intended for those with prior experience in the associate animal pathway i.e. canine or equine.
+Level II courses are intended for those with prior experience in a professional level equine therapy.

 Typical delegates would hold one off the following, before attending a Level II workshop:

-- Veterinary certification – as a nurse or vet AND hold some prior manual therapy certification with good levels of experience in the manual treatment of dogs or horses.
+- Veterinary certification – as a nurse or vet AND hold some prior manual therapy certification with good levels of experience in the manual treatment of horses.

 Minimum Requirements: In order for ANY practitioner to be able to attend a Level II course, they must be able to confirm that they can perform the following tasks on a dog or horse (as appropriate to the course in question):

-- Have a sound knowledge of MSK functional anatomy in the associated animal genre;
+- Have a sound knowledge of MSK functional equine anatomy;

 - Be able to take a thorough case history – to include physical, emotional and environmental factors.

 - Be able to write a clear and concise vet report that professional explains your findings;

 - Be able to undertake an effective movement/gait analysis;

 - Undertake a thorough, effective and appropriate assessment of the patient before you – active and passively.
 This must include ALL joints of the animal and their musculature in a calm, rhythmical and therapeutic manner.